ccxnu/rosebones/README.md

 Pull requests are welcome.
 This theme is still in progress.

-Support for major all major plugins will come with time.
+Support for all major plugins will come by request because I don't use all of them just few.

 ##### I hope you enjoy it!